Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Home Remedies for Hair Growth:

-Another great use of acupressure is that it rids one body of toxins to help increase blood flow to the face, keeping the body clean and healthy.
+Another great use of acupressure is that it helps rid the body of toxins, increasing blood flow to the face and keeping the body clean and healthy.
 In the process, the scalp is freed from dead skin cells, infections, and dandruff.

 Acupoints for Improving Hair Growth: